-- d.
-Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act? in Yes in No (if no, go to Question 5) - e.
-If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
-WV Department of Health and Human Resources/Bureau for Behavioral Health and Health Facilities and the WV State Police - f.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ⊠ No - g.
-Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
+- Have other collaborative arrangement(s) (Please describe.) - No relationship - d.
+Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth and young adult access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?

+Yes I No (if no, go to Question 5)

+- e.
+If yes, identify the state agency responsible for enforcing the youth and young adult access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
+The West Virginia Department of Health and Human Resources (Bureau for Public Health, and the West Virginia State Police.

+- f.
+Has the responsible agency changed since last year's Annual Synar Report?

+☐ Yes ∑ No

+- g.
+Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth and young adult tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies: - \square Are the same - Have a formal written memorandum of agreement
+The two agencies:

+- $\square$ Are the same

+- Have a formal written memorandum of agreement

-Have an informal partnership
+- Have an informal partnership

 - Conduct joint planning activities

 - Combine resources

 - Have other collaborative arrangement(s) (Please describe.)

+- No relationship